The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 of science fiction.

-of the universe depends on the delicate balance between the attractive pull of
+ultimate fate of the universe depends on the delicate balance between the

-expansion will continue accelerating forever.
-Galaxies will move beyond each
+accelerating forever.
+Galaxies will move beyond each other's observable

-other's observable horizons.
-Stars will burn out, black holes will evaporate
+horizons.
+Stars will burn out, black holes will evaporate via Hawking radiation

-via Hawking radiation over immense timescales, and the universe will approach a
+over immense timescales, and the universe will approach a state of maximum

-state of maximum entropy – cold, dark, and empty. * The Big Rip (Possible if
+entropy – cold, dark, and empty. * The Big Rip (Possible if dark energy

-dark energy increases): If dark energy's repulsive strength increases over
+increases): If dark energy's repulsive strength increases over time

-time (phantom energy), it could eventually overcome not only gravity but also
+(phantom energy), it could eventually overcome not only gravity but also the

 planets, and eventually all matter in a finite time.
 This is considered less